lambdaclass/concrete/site/content/reference/PASSES.md

 These are audit-oriented modes — they answer questions about what the program does, not what it should do.
 No mode should become a second semantic authority; all should consume validated artifacts from the existing pipeline.

 **Note:** `FileSummary` and `ResolvedImports` currently carry full impl/trait-impl blocks with method bodies (not just signatures).
 Check and Elab need these to type-check and elaborate imported method implementations.
-Splitting into interface-only and body portions is a future incremental-compilation concern, not a current blocker.
+Splitting interface-only and body portions is scheduled in Phase 8.5 so dependency-private body edits do not invalidate importers; it is not a current implemented boundary.

 ---